Global Programs: Naxos, Greece | Course Details

 Ancient and modern Greek through humanities and social science

-Naxos students enroll in "Greece and the World" and choose from Ancient or Modern Greek language study.
+All students enroll in "Greece and the World" (CRN:10403) and in either Ancient or Modern Greek language study.

 Week 1 – Ancient Greek World

-In this first week, we will trace the history, politics and culture of the fifth century BC (500-400 B.C).
-The century began with the two leading Greek city states, Athens and Sparta, uniting to defeat invasion by Persia, and ended with the same two city-states at war with each other, and competing to win Persian support.
-The same period which gave birth to artistic forms and scholarly disciplines—among them tragedy, comedy, history and philosophy—was also marked by the clash of democratic ideals with imperial realities, and disputes over the ethics of warfare on land and sea.
-It was also profoundly shaped by ideas of divinity, kinship, gender roles and human rights quite different from those of today.
+An examination of the history, politics and culture of fifth century BC that began with the leading Greek city states of Athens and Sparta uniting to defeat the Persian invasion, and ending with the two city states at war with each other and competing for Persian support.
+This period gave birth to artistic forms and scholarly disciplines – including tragedy, comedy, history and philosophy – but was also marked by the clash of democratic ideals with imperial realities.
+This period was also profoundly shaped by ideas of divinity, kinship, gender roles and human rights.

 Week 2 – Byzantine Heroes

 The pre-modern Mediterranean world was the site of the appearance and spectacular expansion of a series of religious beliefs and accompanying artistic traditions.
-Relying heavily on the many historic sites of Naxos island, the second week of the summer program will be devoted to a history of these religious and artistic worlds.
+Relying heavily on the many historic sites of Naxos; week 2 is devoted to a history of these religious and artistic worlds.
 Naxos functioned as the main port in the Cyclades during the Byzantine Empire.
 Religious transformation and the rise of new forms of art are evidenced in the surviving monasteries and historical sites across the island.
-We will study this history through texts, images, and site-visits.
+Students study this history through texts, images, and site-visits.

 Week 3 – Modern World, Ancient Ideas